AqwamCreates/Roblox-Source-Codes/DataPredict/How To Create Neural Networks With Reinforcement Learning For Roblox/Beginner's Guide For Building Neural Network.md

 Different activation functions have different properties.
 It is very important to choose the correct ones to achieve high accuracy.
 Here are the functions with their properties listed below:

 * ReLU: Great for making sure only few neurons get activated.
-Terrible at handling large frequency of negative values; it could lead to no neurons activating and lead to innacurate predictions.
+Since it gives the output of 0 for all negative values, then there is a chance that lower the number of neurons activating for each iterations during training.
+This could lead to no neurons activating and lead to innacurate predictions.

 * LeakyReLU: Same as ReLU, but less terrible at handling negative values.